Details to know about the Valley of the Sun

-There are quite a few gated communities as well as some devoted to the 55+ group.
+There are quite a few gated communities as well as some devoted to the 55+ active adults.
 Area employers include Banner Health, Mercy Gilbert Medical Center and General Dynamics.
-Many residents work for nearby Chandler based companies like Intel Corporation, Motorola and Verizon.
+Many residents work for nearby Chandler based companies like Intel Corporation, Motorola and Verizon, Amazon, Go Daddy, Intel.
 Like so many Arizonans, the people of Gilbert truly enjoy outdoor activities.
 Fortunately, there are abundant opportunities to golf, bike, hike, camp, boat and fish.
 Gilbert really does have it all.
 Real estate property in Gilbert, AZ allows home owners’ affordable luxury, particularly within master planned communities such as Val Vista Lakes, located just south of Baseline Road and east of North Val Vista Drive.
 Counting the seven gated communities, there are twenty-four subdivisions, including one gated townhouse and one condominium.
 Amenities are plentiful with several parks, multiple tennis courts, and a clubhouse.

 There are so many commercial members here including physicians, pre-schools, retail and restaurants it is a wonder residents ever leave the community.
 Arizona has a penchant for man-made lakes which extends to the beautifully landscaped neighborhood called the Islands.
 Properties in this planned community, located a bit closer to the adjacent city of Chandler, are on three lakes, which allow catch and release fishing and boating.